 Always build your campfire in a fire pit or ring, when available.
 Placing stones in a ring or using a dedicated fire pit helps contain the fire and keep it safe.
 Building it on sand or gravel is better and less damaging than on soil.

 Never leave a fire unattended.
 Pour water onto the campfire and sift the ashes to extinguish the fire before you leave.
 There should be no glowing embers.

-When it comes to firewood, the drier the better.
+When it comes to choosing the best firewood to burn, the drier your wood the better.
 Wet wood tends to smoke and can be very challenging to ignite.
 To make a fire, you’ll need three different types of wood:

 Tinder: Tiny pieces of wood, dried moss, dried leaves, or needles which are used to start the fire.

 Kindling: Small pieces of chopped wood or small sticks to help shape the fire.